 - 2017 – To increase production speed and capabilities, additional high-speed inserters and read/print inkjet systems were added to the lettershop.

-- 2019 - The last monochrome (black only) laser printers left the building in August, 41 years after adding the first laser printer in 1978.
+- 2019 – The last monochrome (black only) laser printers left the building in August, 41 years after adding the first laser printer in 1978.
 All direct mail is now produced on color digital printers.
-J&Q has added a third high-speed color inkjet press, a Screen Truepress Jet520ZZ Advanced printing system.
-Additional equipment has been added including color inkjet envelope printers to customize the entire package, high-speed inserters, and high-speed folder/card affixers that match embossed cards to forms using a new camera technology that reads 3D embossing.
+J&Q added a third high-speed color inkjet press, as well as color inkjet envelope printers, high-speed inserters, and high-speed folder/card affixers that match embossed cards to forms.

-- 2020 - In March the coronavirus Covid-19 hit the world and 2020 will be written in the history books as the year of another pandemic.
-In the U.S. it will also be remembered as the year of racial protests, the Trump – Biden presidential election and the controversy over mail-in ballots and the election!
-Through it all J&Q kept producing direct mail.
-Some clients stopped or reduced their mail over the spring and summer, but most were mailing again in the fall.
+- 2020 – In March the coronavirus Covid-19 hit the world and 2020 will be written in the history books as the year of another pandemic.
 We focused on sanitization and health safety for our staff, supporting the plant employees as essential workers to keep producing mail and working remote for most of the office teams.